 Home-based services may be deemed appropriate when the fragility of a child’s health would prohibit the child’s participation in another service delivery option or when home-based services are the recommended service delivery for the child.

-Dr. Kathy Arnold Johnson has worked in education for 27 years.
+Dr. Kathy Johnson has worked in education for 27 years.
 She has taught general education, special education, and various adult education classes.
-Dr. Arnold Johnson has presented workshops and trainings on specialized instruction at the local district, university, state and national levels.
-Dr. Arnold Johnson is currently a supervisor of Specialized Teaching and Learning and Assistive Technology in Cobb County School District.
+Dr. Johnson has presented workshops and trainings on specialized instruction at the local district, university, state and national levels.
+Dr. Johnson is currently a supervisor of Specialized Teaching and Learning and Assistive Technology in Cobb County School District.

 Janice is a lifelong learner and speech-language pathologist who is passionate about providing high quality speech and language services to students who have speech and language disorders.
 As speech-language pathologist she has been practicing for over 25 years.
 Additionally, as the program supervisor for speech pathology and educational diagnosticians, she is excited about providing top quality evaluations and services to students of the Cobb County School District.